-This is my commercial motion work up to date with samples from clients ranging from the Art Director's Club to Comedy Central and BET Networks.
-To bring my client's creative vision to life, I mainly use Adobe After Effects, Photoshop, Illustrator and Cinema 4D.
+This is my commercial Design & Motion work up to date with samples from clients that range from the Art Director's Club to Comedy Central, BET Networks, Centric and Showtime.
+I've included student work created while taking School of Motion's Bootcamps.
+My tools of the trade are Bustelo Coffee, Adobe After Effects, Photoshop, Illustrator and Cinema 4D.

-Some of the key skills showcased within my reel are:
+Some of the key skills showcased in my reel are:

 For day rate and availability, feel free to contact me.

 These are image-driven Network IDs I had the great opportunity to work on for BET's sister network Centric.
 The first ID featuring moms and their daughters earned us a nomination for a 2016 Promax BDA in the Best Art Direction/Design category.

 All images and footage were processed, cleaned up and animated in a way that fit the re-designed fresh look of the network.

 I was the lead animator for MTV’s TRL comeback on 2017 and worked on the entire campaign and show package with MTV’s internal team under the animation direction of Jen Epstein.
 The animated promo pieces were all over Times Square, NYC.
 There were also animated bumpers for different sections on the show.

 The campaign won Bronze at the 2018’s ADC Awards.

 SVP Design: Thomas Berger

 Design: Hernan Ayala, Christina Nahas, Lindsey Chizever, Moross